Salam Murtada: Early life

 Salam Murtada was born in Amman, in the Hashemite Kingdom of Jordan, to Muwaffaq Murtada (1938–2015), Deputy Director General of Civil Aviation of Jordan, and Lebanese pianist Maysoon Ghorayeb (1940–1979).
 His mother attended the Lebanese National Higher Conservatory of Music in Beirut as a young adult, studying piano under Diana Takieddine.
 Salam's mother served as his first piano teacher.
 The family lived primarily in Amman, but also resided briefly in Lyon, Los Angeles, and in Beirut during the Lebanese Civil War.
 On June 30, 1973, Salam and his family survived the crash of Aeroflot Flight 512, a Tupolev 134A passenger plane, in Amman.
 Salam's mother died when she was 39 and he was 12.
 He said, "I coped with my mother's death by practicing a lot of music, and I realized how much music improved me emotionally.
 I also saw that, like science, art seeks truth.
 In science you look on the outside for empirical evidence.
 In art, you look inside your soul."

 Salam continued to study piano with Samia Abu-Khader Ghannoum in Amman.
 He attended high school at the Terra Santa College of Amman and graduated with a General Certificate of Education (GCE).
 At age 16, he moved to the United States to attend college.
 He attended the University of Texas at Austin, studying piano with Lita Guerra in the Butler School of Music and engineering at the Cockrell School of Engineering.
 Obliged to choose between music and engineering degree programs, he chose the latter.
 He graduated with dual degrees in Architectural Engineering and Petroleum Engineering.
-He attended West Virginia University for graduate school, studying piano with Christine Kefferstan, and earning an M.S. in Petroleum Engineering and M.S. in Civil and Environmental Engineering.
+He attended West Virginia University for graduate school, studying piano with Christine Kefferstan, and earning an M.S. in Petroleum and Natural Gas Engineering and an M.S. in Civil and Environmental Engineering.